shredthaGNAR/stars/README.md

 * [simurai/one-vibrancy](https://github.com/simurai/one-vibrancy): Vibrancy effect for Atom One themes
 * [AltarBeastiful/onetab](https://github.com/AltarBeastiful/onetab): Onetab extension unofuscated with a few keyboard shortcuts added.
 * [Sumit07p/ONETAB](https://github.com/Sumit07p/ONETAB): None
+* [svarts/OneTab](https://github.com/svarts/OneTab): OneTab is a chrome extension that transforms all open tabs into a single list for better organization and reduced memory usage.
+Ideal for heavy tab users, it allows easy access and efficient management of tabs with options for sharing and backup.
 * [ikki4/OneTab-Backup](https://github.com/ikki4/OneTab-Backup): Python script to backup your OneTab data.
 Can be scheduled with Windows' Task Scheduler to run automatically.
 * [busyxiang/OneTab-Backup-Automation](https://github.com/busyxiang/OneTab-Backup-Automation): Automated Python Script to backup your OneTab data
 * [ikki4/OneTab-Backup-Automation](https://github.com/ikki4/OneTab-Backup-Automation): Automated Python Script to backup your OneTab data